 This is a technique in which local suction is created on the skin to allow toxins and stagnant blood flow to rise to the surface.
-Clearing stagnations allow the tissues to heal and enable the proper function to be restored.
-Cupping powerfully addresses respiratory diseases such as asthma, the common cold, pneumonia and bronchitis, as well as being effective for skin complaints, gynaecological disorders and pain conditions.
+Clearing stagnations is considered to stimulate the tissues to heal, facilitating restoration of proper function.
+Cupping is generally employed to address symptoms of respiratory diseases (eg asthma, the common cold, pneumonia and bronchitis) as well as gynaecological disorders and pain conditions.

 Also known as auricular therapy, it is based on the principles of Traditional Chinese Medicine and is regularly incorporated into an acupuncture treatment.
-Ear Acupuncture is widely used to effectively manage addictions, mood disturbances, obesity and pain.
+Ear Acupuncture is widely used in the management of addictions, mood disturbances, obesity and pain.